 All men without exception possess ‘the Complex of Castration’.
 At the base of the major part of the typically masculine acts lies ‘the Complex of Castration’, which is also the cause of the great feminine-masculine miscomprehension, as the last ones do not possess penis and, therefore, cannot realize fully its importance to a man.
 From time to time each man can sense such syndromes:

 The high dependence of one`s self-esteem on one`s masculine power;

-The tendency to accept the threats of the exterior world as those aimed at the penis;
+The tendency to view the threats stemming from the exterior world as those aimed at his emasculization;

-The ungrounded beliefs that certain women`s attitude aims at the liquidation of their penis, and, therefore, considered as dangerous;
+The ungrounded beliefs that certain women`s attitude aims at the liquidation of their virile organ, and, therefore, considered as dangerous;